data-fair/data-fair/CONTRIBUTING.md

 ## Git quality checks

-This project uses [husky](https://typicode.github.io/husky/) and  to ensure quality of commits.
-The pre-commit hook runs the docker image build, this way we get linting, testing, and building all checked in 1 step.
+This project uses [husky](https://typicode.github.io/husky/) to ensure quality of contributions.

 The original setup was created like so: